A5 campaigners call for £2bn revamp action after 82 year old woman's death in weekend road crash tragedy

 “Rest in Peace, Bernie.”

 The dual carriageway scheme will affect more than 3,000 acres of land on over 300 farms.
-Vesting orders for the project’s first phase have already been issued, though many farmers in the area want the scheme stopped due to concerns over loss of land and noise.
+Vesting orders for the project’s first phase have already been issued.